Released: Adnan Syed murder conviction vacated, judge rules

 He served more than 20 years in prison before his murder conviction was vacated.

-Syed's attorney said they have sympathy for Lee's family but said his client is innocent.
+Syed's attorney said they have sympathy for Lee's family but said her client is innocent.
+Erica Suter told WJZ that his release was "both joyful and incredibly overwhelming" and revealed that once circuit court judge Melissa Phinn announced the ruling, Syed turned to her and said, "I can't believe it's real."

 Although the conviction has been vacated, prosecutors have not dismissed the case.